Columbia University Graduate School of Journalism, New York, NY (2009-2010) M.A., Concentration: Science

 - Develop, write and produce editorial content for CNN.com’s Tech section using CNN’s news gathering resources (wires, newsgathering desks etc.).
 Notified the homepage editor of high interest stories for front-page placement.

 - Write original stories/scripts (~30), shoot video and photos in the field.

 - Oversee the editing of videos ensuring the quality and tone/style were in keeping with the accompanying written story.

 - Produce photo galleries and informational graphics to accompany stories.

 - Work with CNET, and Popular Science on shared content partnerships.

-- Responsible for writing engaging headlines, copy editing, and following AP style guidelines.
+- Write engaging headlines and copy edit using AP style guidelines.

 - Work with a lively newsroom staff, contributing to breaking news coverage when needed.